🎉 BOOK A FREE CONSULTATION NOW 🎉

 Q: Is it really ok to have children without being married?!

-A: Yes, it’s really ok–in some cases, just as having kids while married is also only ok in some cases.
-The most important thing is that the parent(s) are physically, intellectually, emotionally, and financially fit to take on such a major responsibility.
+A: The most important thing is that the parent(s) are physically, intellectually, emotionally, and financially fit to take on such a major responsibility.
 Marriage is not a prerequisite for starting a healthy and functional family, but readiness in all of the aforementioned areas is.

 Q: What are the advantages of having children without marriage?